trungfinity/node-oauth2orize-facebook/README.md

 ## Usage

+Before using this package, you should enable the 'Require App Secret' option in the advanced settings of your Facebook app.
-You must provide your app secret using
+Then, you must provide the app secret by exporting it

 ```sh
 export FB_APP_SECRET={your Facebook app secret}
 ```

-or adding FB_APP_SECRET to your .env file.
+or by adding FB_APP_SECRET to your .env file.

 ```js
 var oauth2orize = require('oauth2orize');